 For improved readability of block diagrams, each Simscape domain uses a distinct default color and line style for the connection lines.
 In this block diagram, for example, the electrical circuit is indicated by the dark-blue color of the connection lines, while the connection lines between the mechanical rotational ports are light-green.
 Physical signal lines are brown.

-The electrical ports of the motor connect to the electrical circuit, which consists of an Electrical Reference block, representing an electrical ground, a 1.5 V DC voltage source, and a current sensor.
-The current sensor connects, through a PS-Simulink Converter block, to a Simulink scope labeled Motor Current.
+The electrical ports of the motor connect to the electrical circuit, which consists of an Electrical Reference block, representing an electrical ground, and a 1.5 V DC voltage source.

 The diagram also contains a Solver Configuration block, which is required in any Simscape model.
 It contains parameters relevant to numerical algorithms for Simscape simulations.